-- financial assets that are determined to have low credit risk at the reporting date; and - other financial assets for which credit risk (i.e. the risk of default occurring over the expected life of the asset) has not increased significantly since initial recognition
+- financial assets that are determined to have low credit risk at the reporting date; and

+- other financial assets for which credit risk (i.e. the risk of default occurring over the expected life of the asset) has not increased significantly since initial recognition

-The Company assumes that the credit risk on a financial asset has increased significantly if it is more than 30 days past due.
+The Company assumes that the credit risk on a financial asset has increased significantly if it is more than 30 days past due or mateial deterioration of other risk factors.